Ric Throssell: Attempts to clear his name

 Under Freedom of Information laws that had been introduced in 1982, Throssell was now able to gain access to some ASIO documents previously denied him.
 These painted what he called "another self, a secret person portrayed by the anonymous men of the Australian intelligence services".
 He also had considerable dealings with the Administrative Appeals Tribunal on these matters.
 In 1983, the newly elected Hawke Government had his case reconsidered and, on the advice of ASIO, declined to reveal its determination on the basis that the Venona decrypts still required "the highest level of protection".

+Personal life

+Throssell married Elwen Hague "Bea" Gallacher, also a public servant, in an Anglican ceremony on 29 September 1945 at Carlingford, Sydney, but she died suddenly in 1946 while he was posted to Moscow.

+After returning to Canberra from Moscow, he met librarian Eileen Dorothy "Dodie" Jordan, and they married at St John's Church of England in Reid on 3 October 1947.
+She was never formally a member of the party, but had participated in guerrilla training in the Dandenong Ranges as a member of its youth arm, the Eureka Youth League.
+They had four children, one of whom died as a baby.

-Later life
+Later life and death

-In 1983, to help fund the production of the film The Pursuit of Happiness, based on a book by his daughter Karen Throssell, he donated his father's Victoria Cross to People for Nuclear Disarmament.
-The Returned and Services League of Australia bought the medal and presented it to the Australian War Memorial, where it is displayed.
+In 1983, to help fund the production of the film The Pursuit of Happiness, directed by Martha Ansara and based on a book by his daughter Karen Throssell, he donated his father's Victoria Cross to People for Nuclear Disarmament.
+The Returned and Services League of Australia bought the medal and presented it to the Australian War Memorial.

 Throssell was an active member of Canberra Repertory Theatre as a director, writer and actor.

-Death

 His wife Dodie died on 20 April 1999 after a long illness, and he committed suicide later the same day.
 They were survived by three of their children and five grandchildren.